top of page

 El Castillo|Chichen Itza

-From crystal clear seas of the Caribbean to the deep underground caves of Central Mexico, my adventures saw me dive into the blue waters of secret centos in the Yucatán Peninsula and scale the new world’s most impressive pyramids.
+From crystal-clear seas of the Caribbean to the deep underground caves of Central Mexico, my adventures saw me dive into the blue waters of secret cenotes in the Yucatán Peninsula and scale the New World's most impressive pyramids.

 I had the pleasure of the company of